America’s Oldest Ice Cream Company Calls Pennsylvania Home

 What does your company do differently that sets it apart?

 Bassetts Ice Cream is a Philadelphia-style ice cream.
 While most ice creams are made with egg yolk, our ice cream is made without it, which leads to an emphasis on the taste of fresh cream.
 This style of ice cream also features vanilla bean specks in our vanilla flavor, which sets us apart from other brands.

 “With the resources available and the community here [in Philadelphia], we are well-poised to expand into other markets across the country and globe.”

-As America’s oldest ice cream company, we have been in business for 156 years.
+As America’s oldest ice cream company, we have been in business for more than 150 years.
 While we stay true to the brand’s heritage, we’re also constantly innovating.
 We are excited to roll out a new pint package later this year.
 Whether it’s adding digital menus at our storefront or adding new flavors like Pomegranate Blueberry Chocolate Chunk, we carefully consider every change we make to ensure that it will keep the business running for generations to come.

 Why are you proud to be a Pennsylvania small business owner?